cooper/wikifier/doc/configuration.md

 Directories on the filesystem.
 It is strongly recommended that they are absolute paths; otherwise they will be dictated by whichever directory the script is started from.
 All are required except `dir.wikifier` and `dir.wiki`.
-The directories will be created if they do not exist.
-Do not include trailing slashes.

-It may be useful to use `dir.wiki` within the definitions of the rest:
+It is recommended that all of the files related to one wiki exist within a master wiki directory (`dir.wiki`), but this is not technically required unless you are using Wikifer::Wiki's built-in revision tracking.

     @dir.wiki:      /home/www/mywiki;
     @dir.page:      [@dir.wiki]/pages;
     @dir.cache:     [@dir.wiki]/cache;

-It is recommended that all of the files related to one wiki exist within a master wiki directory (`dir.wiki`), but this is not technically required unless you are using Wikifer::Wiki's built-in revision tracking.
+`dir.wikifier` can be inferred from [`server.dir.wikifier`](#serverdirwikifier)
+if you are using a wikiserver with this directive set.

 ### external